Paige Bueckers's Success and Achievements in Timeline

 A closer look at the biggest achievements of Paige Bueckers.
 Awards, milestones, and records that define success.

-Paige Bueckers is an American professional basketball player currently playing for the Dallas Wings in the WNBA and Breeze of Unrivaled.
-She gained prominence playing college basketball for the UConn Huskies.
+Paige Madison Bueckers is an American professional basketball player.
+She currently plays for the Dallas Wings in the WNBA and for Breeze of Unrivaled.
+Prior to turning professional, Bueckers played college basketball for the UConn Huskies.
+She is considered one of the most promising young talents in women's basketball.

-On February 3, 2021, Paige Bueckers posted a season-high 32 points and seven assists in a 94–62 victory over St. John's of New York, the highest-scoring performance by a UConn freshman since Tina Charles in 2007.
+On February 3, 2021, Paige Bueckers posted a season-high 32 points.
+It was the highest-scoring performance by a UConn freshman since Tina Charles in 2007.

-October 2018: Won gold medal at Summer Youth Olympics
+October 2018: Gold Medal at Summer Youth Olympics

-In October 2018, Paige Bueckers won a gold medal for the United States in 3x3 basketball at the Summer Youth Olympics in Buenos Aires, where her team won all seven games.
+In October 2018, Paige Bueckers won a gold medal for the United States in 3x3 basketball at the Summer Youth Olympics held in Buenos Aires, contributing to her team's undefeated run.

-On February 1, 2019, as a junior, Paige Bueckers scored a career-high 43 points in a 69–66 win over Wayzata High School and surpassed 2,000 career points.
+On February 1, 2019, Paige Bueckers scored a career-high 43 points in a 69–66 win over Wayzata High School and surpassed 2,000 career points.

 August 2019: AAU Player of the Year